How To Help Someone With Anxiety, According to Mental Health Experts

 Enlist professional help

-Recognize that there's a limit to what you can offer.
-"While your help and presence might be great, if your loved one is constantly battling anxiety throughout the day, it’s time to reach out to a primary care physician or mental health professional," says Dr. Aslinia.
+Recognise that there's a limit to what you can offer.
+"While your help and presence might be great, if your loved one is constantly battling anxiety throughout the day, it’s time to reach out to a primary care physician or mental health professional," says Dr Aslinia.

 In general, anytime someone's anxiety is interfering with their daily life, it's a good time to suggest seeking help.